 So we know what it is, we know we need to show our gratefulness, but how do we get deep down gratitude on the inside of us?
 What does it take to wake up every morning with a heart full of gratitude that it spills out of your conversations with your friends, family, coworkers and even strangers in line at the grocery store?

 What will it take to get you in a state of “gratefulness” and how do you stay there? (at least a majority of the time).
+Perhaps, the solution to the aforementioned problem may lie in visiting churches or participating in a youth ministry program that can teach gratefulness.

 Tips on How to Get your Grateful on!